 The Bodhisatta was once an ascetic.
 Before this, he was a righteous, generous king who always faithfully observed the holy-day precepts; and he encouraged others to do the same.
 But his personal chaplain was wicked: he spoke ill of others, lied, took bribes, and gave unjust verdicts in disputes.

-One time after one of the king’s advisors criticized the chaplain for not keeping the holy day, he did so for the rest of the day.
-Later the chaplain saw a woman observing the holy day and he gave her a mango.
-Soon after doing these good things he died and was reborn in the Himalayas as a spirit with the form of an adult man in a golden palace amidst a glorious mango grove.
+One time after one of the king’s advisors criticized the royal chaplain for not keeping the holy day, he began to do so in the middle of the morning.
+Later that day the chaplain saw a woman observing the holy day and he gave her a mango.
+Soon after this, he died and was reborn in the Himalayas as a spirit with the form of an adult man and he lived in a golden palace amidst a glorious mango grove.
 (The mango grove being a result of giving the woman the mango.)
 He was attended by sixteen thousand nymphs and reveled in song and dance all night long.
 This was his reward for observing half a holy day.
 But because he accepted bribes and committed other sins, from dawn to sunset his beautiful body transformed into a hideous creature as tall as a palm tree.
 He had just one finger per hand and with fingernails as big as shovels he had to tear the flesh off his back and eat it, all the while screaming in pain.

 Shortly after his chaplain died, the Bodhisatta renounced his throne and retired to an ascetic life in a leaf hut along the Ganges River.
 He lived only on the food he could gather and one day he found a large ripe mango from the former chaplain’s grove that had floated down the river.
 It was a perfect fruit, so delicious the Bodhisatta became obsessed and would eat nothing else.
 He went back to the shore and resolved to not leave until another floated his way.
 Seven days he stayed, becoming ill from hunger, wind, and heat, but no more mangoes came.